-The heritage town of Kells contains many fine examples of early Christian architecture.
+The heritage town of Kells contains many fine examples of early medieval Christian architecture.

 Kells derives from the Irish Ceanannas Mór, meaning ‘great residence`.
 Long before the coming of Christianity, Kells was a royal residence associated with the legendary Conn Céadchatach (Conn of the Hundred Battles) and Cormac mac Airt.
 In 550 St. Columba, also known as St. Colmcille, established a religious settlement at Kells.
 In 563 he went into self imposed exile of the Isle of Iona, off the west coast of Scotland and founded another settlement.
 The island was raided by Viking fleets in 795, 802 and again in 804 when sixty-eight people were killed.
 Shortly after, the community of St. Columba`s monastery on Iona were granted lands at Kells as a safe haven from invaders.